KDE/documentation-docs-kdenlive-org/user_interface/shortcuts.rst

    * - Toggle Track Target
      - :kbd:`Shift+T`
      - | 3-point-editing
-       | Select a video or audio track in the timeline (up/down arrow key) and set it as source with :kbd:`Shift + T`.
+       | Select a video or audio track in the timeline (up/down arrow key) and set it as source with :kbd:`Shift+T`.
    * - Resize only audio or video part of a clip
      - :kbd:`Shift+resize`
      - Only possible with keyboard